mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 2. You can:
     - Download credentials
     - View credential status at a Standards Compliant VC Verfier such as [Inji Verify](https://injiverify.collab.mosip.net).
-    - Manage your digital identity using a Mobile Wallet app such as [Inji Wallet](https://github.com/mosip/inji-wallet/).

 ### Accessing the Credentials via the Postman Interface